anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Security

-control access or auth with iam, encryption in flight using https endpoints, encryption at rest using kms. you can also implement encryption on client side. vpc endpoints are allowed, so that an ec2 instance in a private subnet can access the kinesis stream
+* You can control access or auth with iam
+* encryption in flight using https endpoints
+* encryption at rest using kms
+* you can also implement encryption on client side
+* vpc endpoints are allowed, so that an ec2 instance in a private subnet can access the kinesis stream

 #### 1.1.2 Kinesis Data Firehose